 To determine if the sale of inherited property is taxable, you must first determine your basis in the property.
 The basis of property inherited from a decedent is generally one of the following:

-- The fair market value (FMV) of the property on the date of the decedent's death.
+- The fair market value (FMV) of the property on the date of the decedent's death (whether or not the executor of the estate files an estate tax return (Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return)).

 For information on the FMV of inherited property on the date of the decedent’s death, contact the executor of the decedent’s estate.
-Also, note that in 2015, Congress passed a new law that, under certain circumstances, requires an executor to provide a statement identifying the FMV of certain inherited property to the individual receiving that property.
+Also, note that in 2015, Congress passed a new law that, in certain circumstances, requires the recipient’s basis in certain inherited property to be consistent with the value of the property as finally determined for Federal estate tax purposes.
 Check What's New - Estate and Gift Tax for updates on final rules being promulgated to implement the new law.

 If you or your spouse gave the property to the decedent within one year before the decedent's death, see Publication 551, Basis of Assets.